-- If you no longer qualify for Medical Assistance.
-Our plan is for people who qualify for both Medicare and Medical Assistance. - You do not meet the plan's special eligibility requirements: - If you have Medicare and lose eligibility for Medical Assistance, our plan will continue to provide plan benefits for up to three months. - If after three months you have not regained Medical Assistance, coverage with our plan will end. - You will need to choose a new Medicare Part D plan in order to continue getting coverage for Medicare covered drugs. - If you need help, you can call the Senior Linkage Line® at 1-800-333-2433 (TTY MN Relay 711 users call 711 or use your preferred relay service).
-These calls are free. - If you no longer meet the plan's special eligibility requirements, contact Customer Service - If you do not pay your medical spenddown, as applicable. - If you move out of our service area. - If you are away from our service area for more than six months - If you move or take a long trip, call Customer Service to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.
+- If there is a break in your Medicare Part A and Medicare Part B coverage. - If you no longer qualify for Medical Assistance.
+Our plan is for people who qualify for both Medicare and Medical Assistance. - If you move out of our service area. - If you are away from our service area for more than six months - If you move or take a long trip, call Customer Service to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.